djp-inphys/mpr/readme.md

 - **Hyperparameter Tuning**: Utilises grid search for hyperparameter optimisation.
 - **Dimensionality Reduction**: PCA is used for feature extraction and reduction.
 - **Parallel Processing**: Leverages multithreading for improved efficiency.
-- **KY Data Analysis**: Performs PCA and computes Kittler-Young (KY) scores, offering 3D visualisations for analysis (potentially related to the thesis concept of "orthogonal truth space").
+- **KY Data Analysis**: Performs PCA and computes Kittler-Young (KY) scores, offering 3D visualisations for analysis (potentially related to the MPR concept of "orthogonal truth space").

 ## Dependencies